connexcs/docs/logging.md

 ##Searching the Logs##

 Users can search the existing logs by writing in the search text field, highlighted in the image below.
-The search results will show up, once the search criteria is matched.
+The search results will show up, once the search criteria is matched.test

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/attempts1.png" alt="attempts1"/>